maduwatas/Vin-HkE/README.md

 Different profiles are just to group fields together and all render the same way.

+if you are a K2 user and put too many custom fields in a ride profile your debice could be freeze.
+To skip it select a slow refresh rate for fields group that not need instant measuring.

+You can select if your customizable field groups shows titles for individual field or not, for each custom field, throuw the "Show Hke titles" selector.

 ### Alerts

 Alert list | Create or update alert | Delete alert